DAS-RCN/RCN_DASformat/README.md

                 Leave empty to create filename automatically for storing in current working directory
         traces: DAS-signal data matrix, first dimension is "time", and second dimension "channel" (nSample, nChannel)
         domain: A string describing data domain; currently accepted are {"strain", "strainrate"}
         t0:     Unix time stamp of first sample in nano-seconds
-        dt:     Sample spacing [in seconds]
+        fsamp:  Temporal sampling rate [in Hz]
         GL:     Gauge length [in meters]
         lats:   Vector of latitudes for each channel
         longs:  Vector of longitudes for each channel
         elev:   Vector of elevations for each channel [in meters]
         meta:   A dictionary of user-defined header values.
 Then is free-form

     Returns:
         Nothing
     """